-When you’ve been supporting businesses in a community for as long as we have, you get pretty good at noticing the characteristics of businesses that will succeed and those that are headed down a rocky road.
-Everything in your business could be perfect, but if you don’t manage your finances correctly, you’re going to struggle.
+After supporting businesses for more than 162 years, you get pretty adept at noticing the characteristics of successful companies and those that are headed down a rocky road.
+For instance, we’ll see owners who think everything in their business could be perfect, but if they don’t manage their finances correctly, they’re going to struggle.
 Even a small “leak” in your profitability can cause damage over time.
-This is exactly why we started our Callaway Business Coaching program.
+This reason is precisely why we started our Callaway Business Coaching program.

-We, at the Bank, felt strongly that business finance training was so critical to business owners that we began offering a program two years ago aimed at improving the financial knowledge of our business clients.
-Our goal was to give clients the opportunity to learn the core concepts of business finance without having to go back to school or spend hours taking an online course.
-Because honestly, both of those things have their downfalls – expense, not being able to ask questions or get feedback, and the time it takes to complete
+The Bank felt strongly that business finance training was so critical to business owners that we began offering a program two years ago aimed at improving the financial knowledge of our business clients.
+Our goal was to help clients to learn the core concepts of business finance without having to go back to school or spend hours taking an online course.
+Because honestly, both of those things have their downfalls – expense, not being able to ask questions or get feedback, and the time it takes to complete.

-We knew we needed to create a program that was extensive enough to provide good information, without being too time-consuming or cost prohibitive.
-We also knew that we needed an instructor who was really good at making financial concepts easy to understand, and frankly, not put the course attendees to sleep!
-I know, you’re probably thinking, “That’s impossible.
+We knew we needed to create a program that was extensive enough to provide useful information without being too time-consuming or cost-prohibitive.
+We also knew that we needed an instructor who was good at making financial concepts easy to understand, and frankly, not put the course attendees to sleep!
+I know you’re probably thinking, “That’s impossible.
 Finance is so boring.”
-We searched the ends of the earth and found a finance guru who actually has a sense of humor and makes the class entertaining.
+We searched the ends of the earth and found a finance guru who has a sense of humor and makes the class entertaining.

 Let’s introduce our business guru.

 Steve LeFever has been teaching business finance for over 30 years.
-He teaches companies of all sizes and in countries all around the world, to people who have finance degrees, and to people who have never had a business class before in their life.
+He teaches companies of all sizes all around the world, to people who have finance degrees, and to people who have never had a business class before in their life.

 He has an incredible talent for making complex financial theories easy to digest.
 Plus, he puts everything into practical, every day (non-banker) terms that are easy to apply to your specific situation.
 He sounds too good to be true, doesn’t he?